monad-developers/monad-miniapp-template/README.md

 Actions like:

 - `addFrame`: Allows the user to save (bookmark) the app in a dedicated section
-- `composeCast`: Allows the MiniApp to prompt the user to cast with prefilled text and media
+- `composeCast`: Allows the Mini App to prompt the user to cast with prefilled text and media
 - `viewProfile`: Presents a profile of a Farcaster user in a client native UI

 Learn more about Mini App actions [here](https://miniapps.farcaster.xyz/docs/sdk/actions/add-frame)